-Abnormality in pulmonary function tests can be caused by disease in the alveolus walls that decrease gas exchange (primarily blood oxygen) or by problems with air flow through the airways that cause obstruction, which make it difficult for air to enter and exit the alveolar units.
+Abnormality in pulmonary function tests can be caused by a disease in the alveolus walls that decreases gas exchange (primarily blood oxygen) or by problems with air flow through the airways that cause obstruction, which makes it difficult for air to enter and exit the alveolar units.

-A spirometry is one simple, effective method of testing lung function.
-A spirometer checks the volume of air inhaled and exhaled in a given time period and airflow speed via a tube connected to a drum.
+Spirometry is a non-intrusive and effective method of testing lung function.
+A spirometer checks the volume of air inhaled and exhaled, and the airflow speed.
+The patient breaths into a tube connected to a drum.
 The test is simple; however, it requires full patient cooperation.

-- Diagnose lung disease in patients experiencing shortness of breath
+- Diagnosing lung disease in patients experiencing shortness of breath

-- Follow up on patients taking medication that could impact lung function
+- Following up on patients taking medication that could impact lung function

-In pulmonary challenge testing, the patient inhales consistently increasing concentrations of substances (methacholine or adenosine) that cause the airways to contract.
+In pulmonary challenge testing, the patient inhales consistently increasing concentrations of substances (methacholine) that cause the airways to contract.
 If lung function decreases by 15% to 20%, the patient has respiratory hyperactivity, which is one of the first symptoms of asthma.
 Subsequent inhalation, which restores lung function to normal, helps to confirm an asthma diagnosis.
-Test duration depends upon the patient’s response to the inhalants.
-If the response is negative to all concentrations of the substance, the test can last for up to 90 minutes.
+Test duration depends upon the patient's response to the inhalants.

 This test evaluates patients before and after exertion (running on a treadmill for 10 minutes), to help diagnose exercise-induced asthma.

-For a duration of 10 minutes during the test, the patient receives the same concentration of oxygen as available in-flight.
+Testing principles: For a duration of 10 minutes, the patient receives the same concentration of oxygen as available in-flight.
 The test results determine whether the patient needs supplementary oxygen during the flight.
 If oxygen is needed, the pulmonologist provides a letter outlining the amount and concentration of oxygen needed.
 The test is short and simple.
 It prevents in-flight discomfort due to oxygen deficit.